aliezzahn/blockchain-triangular-arbitrage/README.md

 - **No Suggestions**: If no profitable trios appear, it may indicate temporary Uniswap pool issues or RPC errors.
 - **Persistent Errors**: If a suggested trio fails, market conditions may have shifted.
 Try refreshing via the menu.
 - **Outdated Data**: Cached trios reflect the market at calculation time.
 Use the menu to refresh if prices change significantly.

----

-## License

-This project is licensed under the MIT License.

----

-This README focuses on explaining how the app operates, ensuring you understand its mechanics without diving into setup or contribution details.
-Let me know if you'd like further clarification or adjustments!